Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/code-snippets/start-call.md

 # Start a Call

-In this Code Snippet you will see how to start a new Call.
+In this code snippet you will see how to start a new Call.

 ## Example